-Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as jpg or pdf file.
+Figures and other images (excluding tables) must also be provided as individual graphic files, saved at high resolution (300 dpi), as a jpg or pdf file.
 Attach an individual file for each image.
 Images not saved appropriately will delay the peer-review process significantly.
 For help with images, please contact Info@JHOPonline.com.

 Use citation format according to the AMA Manual of Style.1

 - Peters JL, Sutton AJ, Jones DR, et al. Comparison of two methods to detect publication bias in meta-analysis.
 JAMA.
 2006;295:676-680.

 - McGrath JJ, Murray RM.
 Risk factors for schizophrenia: from conception to birth.
 In: Hirsch SR, Weinberger DR, eds.
 Schizophrenia.
 Oxford, England: Blackwell Press; 2003.

 - Waters R, Pettypiece S. Drug sales in the US grow at slower pace as generic use surges.
 Bloomberg News.
 March 12, 2008. www.bloomberg.com/apps/news?pid=newsarchive&sid=aLfUw7_sYMRY.
 Accessed March 13, 2008.

 PEER REVIEW—All articles undergo an initial internal review for topic appropriateness and manuscript format.
 Manuscripts that do not follow the guidelines in this document will be returned to the author for revisions.